calagator/calagator/VAGRANT.md

 Using Vagrant for development
 =============================

-Vagrant is a tool that simplifies setup by providing you with a complete, working copy of the Calagator development environment.
-If you're new to Ruby, using Vagrant will be much easier than setting up the environment yourself.
-Vagrant works by creating a "virtual machine", an isolated operating system that runs within your normal operating system.
+[Vagrant](http://vagrantup.com/) is a tool used by this project to provide you with a complete, working copy of the development environment.
+Using Vagrant will make it easier and faster to begin working on this project than if you were to try to set everything up yourself.
+Vagrant works by creating a virtual machine -- an isolated operating system that runs within your normal operating system.
 This virtual machine has been specially prepared to include everything needed to develop and run the application.

 Overview
 --------

 Working with Vagrant means interacting with your local operating system AND the virtual machine.

-You'll use your local machine to access the web application at [http://localhost:8000/](http://localhost:8000/), edit files, and do version control.
+You will use your local machine to access the web application at [http://localhost:8000/](http://localhost:8000/), edit files, and do version control.

-You'll use your virtual machine to run `bundle exec rake` and other commands that need the development environment.
+You will use your virtual machine to run `bundle exec rake` and other commands that need the development environment.

 Setup
 -----